-I Audited a Quantum Computer's Security Layer.
+I Audited a Quantum Device Gateway's gRPC Interface.
 Here's What I Found.

 OQTOPUS device-gateway processes real quantum hardware jobs with zero integrity verification.
-We built the fix.
+We built a fix and submitted it upstream.

 The Setup